• Home

 Alaska and New Hampshire are the only states with no sales, income or Social Security tax.

-Florida, Nevada, South Dakota, Tennessee, Texas, Washington and Wyoming have sales taxes but NO state income, Social Security or pension income tax.
+Florida, Nevada, South Dakota, Tennessee, Texas, Washington and Wyoming have sales taxes but no state income, Social Security or pension income tax.

 Delaware, Montana and Oregon do not have a sales tax.
 Hawaii has the lowest Sales Tax.